tarantool/ansible-cartridge/examples/getting-started-app/README.md

 ### Prepare to deploy

-We packed our application to `getting-started-app-1.0.0-0.rpm`.
+We packed our application in `getting-started-app-1.0.0-0.rpm`.

-Now, we will start 4 instances on 2 different servers, join them to 2 replicasets, bootstrap vshard, enable automatic failover, set up authorization and application config.
+Now, we will start 4 instances on 2 different servers, join them in 2 replicasets, bootstrap vshard, enable automatic failover, set up authorization and application config.

 First, use [vagrant](https://www.vagrantup.com/intro/index.html) to start two virtual machines on `172.19.0.2` and `172.19.0.3`.